HousedHorse/3004-final/notes.md

 #### Top-down

-- needs stubs, not drivers
-- test top level subsystems
+- test top layer first
-- then, integrate with lower subsystems and test them all combined
-- repeat
+- combine subsystems in downward fashion one stage at a time
+- this requires test stubs

 #### Bottom-up

-- needs drivers, not stubs
+- test lowest layer first
+- combine subsystems in upward fashion one stage at a time
-- test bottom level subsystems
+- this requires test drivers
-- then, integrate with level above and test them all combined
-- repeat

 #### Sandwich

-- combine bottom-up and top-down
-- take three layers
-    - target
-    - layer above
+- find target layer
-    - layer below
+- split system into top layer, target layer, bottom layer
-- run top down from layer above
+- test top layer top down with target components
-- run bottom-up from layer below
+- test bottom layer bottom up with target components
+- testing of top and bottom can happen concurrently
+- no drivers or stubs
-- target components are not unit tested
+- target components not unit tested

-#### Modified sandwich
+#### Modified Sandwich

-- similar to sandwich
+- find target layer
+- split system into top layer, target layer, bottom layer
-- test *all three* layers individually
+- test layers individually
-- then test them all together
+    - top with stubs for tagret
+    - target with drivers for top, stubs for bottom
+    - bottom with drivers for target
+- combined layer tests
+- testing of top and bottom can happen concurrently
-- requires more test drivers and stubs
+- additional test drivers and stubs

 #### Test stubs